YousefKJM/MyReads-A-Book-Traking-React-App/README.md

     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
+To simplify your development process, Udacity in React ND provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:

 - [`getAll`](#getall)
 - [`update`](#update)